toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/User-Interface.md

 ## Sign Out

-1. Access the menu by tapping the three dots in the top-right corner
-2. Select "Sign Out"
+1. Tap the "Sign Out" button located on the top bar.
-3. You'll be logged out and redirected to the Sign
+2. You will be logged out and redirected to the Sign In page.